Help Others

 Apply for Supplemental Security Income (SSI)

-SSI provides critical financial help to aged, blind, and disabled people who have limited income and resources.
+SSI provides critical financial help to aged, blind, and people with disabilities who have limited income and resources.
 Learn if the person you are helping is eligible and help them apply.

 Apply for Social Security Disability Insurance Benefits (SSDI)